NeoGeographyToolkit/StereoPipelineTest/README.txt

    via ssh and share disk storage).
 3. How many processes to use on each machine (each process in turn uses multiple threads).
-4. The path to the ASP Tools directory.
+4. Environmental variables, such as the path to the ASP executables.

 Each test needs to be in its own directory.
 A test is executed by running the script 'run.sh' in that directory, which should create an